The Book of Galatians:

 Conflict of the 2 Torahs

-Sha'ul's Defense of the Written Torah
+Sha'ul's Defense of Faith in Messiah

-and His Attack on Man-Made Law (the Oral Torah)
+and His Attack on Man-Made Law

 The Book of Galatians has scandalously been used by Christian ministers to teach their congregations that the Law of the Old Testament has been done away with.
-Paul the apostle, whose real given Hebrew name is Sha'ul, is the author of the letter to the Galatians.
+Paul the apostle, whose given Hebrew name is Sha'ul, is the author of the letter to the Galatians.
 Many of Sha'ul's statements in this book, as they are translated (interpreted) by English scholars, give the impression that anyone who endeavors to obey the Law as given by Moses (Hebrew "Mosheh") has "fallen from grace," and has rejected Messiah.
-Moreover, they say, whoever pursues the Law to live by its instructions is implying that Messiah died for nothing!
+Moreover, they say, whoever pursues the Law to live by its instructions is suggesting that Messiah died for nothing!

-This is due to the unfortunate misunderstanding of Sha'ul's life and upbringing, his times and his ongoing battle against human traditions.
+This is due to the unfortunate misunderstanding of Sha'ul's life and upbringing, his times and his ongoing battle against the Pharisees and their human traditions.
 When we read the letter to the Galatians through Sha'ul's eyes, that is, from the perspective of this 1st century scholar who was trained in the traditions, customs and instructions of the Pharisees, what will emerge from Sha'ul's letter is quite the opposite of the traditional interpretation.
-Paul is actually teaching that the written Torah (Law) of Mosheh remains authoritative for followers of Messiah, but that man-made (oral) law made up of customs and traditions, such as the Pharisees taught, are of no value at all.
-In the end, Sha'ul affirms the validity of written Torah as the proper "walk of faith" for all who cling to Messiah as Lord and Savior, while certifying that all man-made customs, practices, traditions, ordinances, teachings, rules and laws, especially emphasizing the Oral Law of the Pharisees, are of no value at all.
-Such laws of men lead those who follow them away from the intended lifestyle and walk which Elohim has instructed, ultimately leading to rejection of Messiah and forfeiture of eternal life.
+Paul is actually teaching that faith in Messiah means fidelity to the written Torah (Law) of Mosheh, but that man-made (oral) law made up of customs and traditions, such as the Pharisees taught, are of no value at all.

 Outline of the Book of Galatians